 A block party celebrating the completed installation of a mosaic art wall?
 It sounds like a perfect blend of art and neighborhood, doesn’t it?
-Wall and sidewalk were both utilized for a piece of mosaic mural art that brought in community contributions to make it all happen.
+Wall and sidewalk were both utilized for a piece of mosaic wall mural that brought in community contributions to make it all happen.

 Artist Renee Howard began working on the 45-foot expanse with a variety of materials that included “random gifts” from area residents.
 You’ll see everything from CD’s to children’s toys incorporated into the design, which ends up in a “Rock and Roll River”.

 The best community art preserves memories and encourages both interaction and stewardship.
 The Vanowen Street wall art is definitely on target with both missions.
-Artist Howard believes that this form of mosaic art can serve as a collective source of history, folklore, and honor both everyday life and shared goals.
+Artist Howard believes that this form of abstract mosaic art can serve as a collective source of history, folklore, and honor both everyday life and shared goals.
 Touching encouraged!

 Havana, Cuba – The Jaimanitas Neighborhood